bridgecrewio/checkov/docs/6. Contribution/Contribution Overview.md

 title: Contribution Overview
 order: 1
 ---

+#Overview
-Checkov users are encouraged to contribute their custom checks, or *Policies* to help increase our existing IaC coverage.
+Checkov users are encouraged to contribute their custom Policies to help increase our existing IaC coverage.
 Our aim is to help close gaps in real-world hardening, assessments, auditing and forensics.
-In other words, a new check should reflect a policy you think should be globally accepted when provisioning and changing infrastructure.
+In other words, we specifically encourage contribution of new Policies that you think should be globally accepted when provisioning and changing infrastructure.

-The main steps in contributing new Policies are:
+The main aspects of contributing new Policies are:

-1. Implementation
-2. Testing
+  * Preparing the prerequisites
+  * Creating and Testing the Custom Policy (either YAML or Python format)
-3. Pull Request
+  * Pull Request

 ## Scripted Guide

 ### Contribution Stages